 Images: Salamatik / andrey gonchar – stock.adobe.com

-With the help of decorative stone elements, great patterns can be integrated into the floor coating using epoxy resin.
-With this method, stones in different colors or grains are simply drawn into a grid.
-This grid is then pulled out of the coating in time before the drying and curing phase is complete.
+With the help of decorative stone elements, great patterns can be integrated into the floor coating by means of epoxy resin.In this method, stones in different colors or grain sizes are simply drawn partially into a grid.
+This grid is then pulled out of the coating again in time before the drying and curing phase is complete.

-Otherwise, due to a lack of experience, it can otherwise result in the two colors not fully combining.
-This sometimes creates joints through which moisture can later enter under the floor coating.
-A further risk is the possible formation of unevenness on the surface.
+Otherwise, due to a lack of experience, the two colors may not bond completely.
+This sometimes results in gaps through which moisture can later penetrate under the floor coating.
+Another risk is the possible formation of unevenness on the surface.
 These occur when the stone mass has already set in the coating.

-If a single-colored but non-slip floor coating is desired, the use of glass beads is used.
-These are comparable to the consistency of fine grains of salt and, like the decorative chips, are sprinkled into the damp epoxy resin mass immediately after the application of the last coating.
+If a monochromatic but non-slip floor coating is desired, the use of glass beads is applied.
+These are comparable to the consistency of fine grains of salt and, like the decorative chips, are sprinkled into the damp epoxy resin mass immediately after application of the last coating.

-Step 4: Sealing the Synthetic Resin Floor
+Step 4: Sealing the synthetic resin floor

 Images: Chinnabanchon9Job, Bannafarsai_Stock / shutterstock.com

-Both for hygienic reasons as well as for purposes of substance preservation, every floor coating requires special cleaning and care.
-During the construction phase, the floor should be protected from damage with the help of an appropriate covering.
-In addition, regular cleaning is recommended during the construction phase to remove sand, dust, and similar dirt carefully.
+Both for hygienic reasons as well as for substance-preserving reasons, each floor coating requires special cleaning and care.In the context of the construction phase, the floor should be protected from damage with the help of an appropriate cover.
+In addition, accompanying the construction phase, regular cleaning is recommended to carefully remove sand, dust and similar contaminants.

 Images: Bannafarsai_Stock, BELL KA PANG / shutterstock.com